2graphic/graph-interpreter/design_document.md

 3. What constitutes valid input to the input/test views
 4. Program inputs to the interpreter
 5. Interpreter state to the debugger view and output to the test/input views

+### Command Line Interface
+In addition to the main GUI, a CLI will be provided for the plug-in interface so that interpreters can be invoked from the command line.
+This will simplify testing of the plug-in interface and allow sinap programs to be decoupled from the sinap IDE.

 ## Personnel
 > For each major software component in your system, indicate which person will be responsible for its completion and briefly describe why that person is qualified to be responsible for it (i.e., explain the relevant background that the person has which makes that person particularly well-suited to create that component).
 Everyone on the team should have responsibility for *at least* one component.
 If a component for which a student is responsible does not come to fruition, the grade for that individual will be lowered.